KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 A MappingProcess defines a list of MappingRules which represent a sequence of transformations on each attribute of an op definition.

+To assist in mapping, a mapping context with needed information like rule arguments for transformation, current node, and whole graph are used as input.

 The input is a protobuf file for a specific framework and the output is an op descriptor described [here](./0003-Import_IR.md).